Third Sector promotion

 There is a tendency to only network locally or within your cause area.
 However there are real benefits of networking with other charities.

-When selecting ten organisations to be part of CAF’s pilot programme on resilience, we tried hard to select a varied range of models, causes and geographic areas.
-However when we got all ten together for the first time and they began to share their challenges, the charities repeatedly commented on how similar they were!
+When selecting ten organisations to be part of CAF’s pilot programme on resilience, they tried hard to select a varied range of models, causes and geographic areas.
+However when they got all ten together for the first time and they began to share their challenges, the charities repeatedly commented on how similar they were!

 It’s important not to be too narrow in focus when looking for other organisations you can work with and learn from.
 Additionally, if you’re not competing for funding this often allows greater honesty and peer support.